By Michael F. Duggan

 At the urging of the university’s dean, Stevens entered the United States Navy the day before the Pearl Harbor attack.
 He would serve in the communications intelligence section (Op-20-G), and received the Bronze Star for his contribution.
 When he retired from public service in 2010, he was one of the last WWII veterans working for the U.S. Government (the only others that I know of who were still serving at the time of his retirement were representatives Ron Dingell and Ralph Hall, and Senators Daniel Inouye, Daniel Kahikina, and Frank Lautenberg).

 Stevens brought to oral argument a keen analytical mind, a deep and profound humanity, good humor, unfailing courtesy, and a perennial bow tie.
 A progressive Republican, his death marks the extinction of a noble political genera.
-He is one of those rare people whose passing makes the world seem less rational; it was demonstrably better with him in it and seems less hopeful without him.
+He is one of those rare people whose passing makes the world seem less rational.
+It was demonstrably better with him in it and seems less hopeful without him.
 Although it is still early, and although he was in many respects a standalone figure, his historical reputation is secure and it is safe to call him a great jurist.
-Without a doubt, he led a great life and we are all better off because of it.
+Without a doubt, he led a great life and we are all better off because of him.